Samuel James: Television

 James' television credits include Battle of Britain, The Bill, Rose and Maloney, Poirot and New Worlds.

 In 2007 he played Russ Golden in two episodes of Casualty before returning to the show in 2012 to play Pat Paddon for a further two episodes.

 He played Marshall in Hugo Blick's The Shadow Line, a BBC Two mini-series aired in 2011.
 From May 2011 to December 2012, he played Phil Mitchell's (Steve McFadden's) lawyer Jimmie Broome in the BBC soap opera EastEnders.

 Since December 2014, James has played the role of Garth Stubbs in the revived ITV sitcom Birds of a Feather, replacing Matt Willis.
 He currently stars alongside Linda Robson, Pauline Quirke, Lesley Joseph and Charlie Quirke.
 He also starred in the 2014 Text Santa special which guest starred Paul O'Grady.
 A third revived series was announced in March 2015, and began airing in January 2016 for eight episodes.

+In 2025 James played Steven Poyser the head of prosecution in the Lauren Bolton case on ITV Coronation Street.